Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

 With Candy Dialogue Engine, even translating your game is simple: each spoken line can be assigned any number of variants, which can act as translations, alternate phrasings, or stylistic rewrites of the same text.
 Indicate the variant to display with a single variable, et voilà!
 Your characters can now speak French or any language you include!

-Candy Dialogue Engine also supports right-to-left writing: specify the default text direction in the engine settings, and optionally make exceptions for specific lines.
+Right-to-left writing is also supported: specify the default text direction of any language or variant, and optionally make exceptions for specific lines.

 Variants aren’t just for translations: you can use them to automatically swap between masculine/feminine derivations, or according to character personality or moral alignment.
 Or use the built-in randomization feature to switch between multiple variations at random, to make frequently repeated lines feel more diverse!